-Home » Case Studies » Theatre » All That Jazz - Autograph And DiGiCo Assist Ronnie Scott’s Into The Digital Age
+Home » Case Studies » Theatre » All That Jazz - Autograph And DiGiCo At Ronnie Scott’s

-All That Jazz - Autograph And DiGiCo Assist Ronnie Scott’s Into The Digital Age
+All That Jazz - Autograph And DiGiCo At Ronnie Scott’s

 The original Ronnie Scott’s opened its doors in October 1959 when the noted saxophonist opened a small basement club where local musicians could jam with others who shared their passion.
 Almost six decades later and in its new Soho home, Ronnie Scott’s is one of the world’s best-known jazz clubs, regularly hosting not only the genre’s biggest names but also nurturing rising stars.
 The club also now offers a diverse programme of live music including Latin, jive, blues, flamenco, tap dancing and DJ sets which has helped make it the place to be for both the new hipster generation and music fans seeking the very best in live jazz.